 There is a joke that shopping is the national sport of Qatar – and it’s not hard to see why.
 From browsing the local souks (marketplaces) to exploring the futuristic shopping mall complexes, Qataris are savvy when it comes to buying and selling.
 But what if something goes wrong?
 What can you expect in the way of customer service?

 According to Hukoomi, “the Consumer Protection Law provides protection covering all products and services whether charged for or given to the consumer free of charge.
 The Law permits citizens to set up consumer rights societies and groups that help provide consumers with information, defend consumers’ interests, convey concerns and complaints to relevant authorities […].”

-Here are some useful numbers to customer service hotlines.
+Here are some useful numbers for customer service hotlines.

 - Banks are open from 7:30 to 13:00 – from Sunday to Thursday.

 - Malls are open from 10:00 to 22:00 (banks within shopping malls usually keep mall hours) – Sunday to Sunday.